 Fallen heroes remembered in 1945 kamikaze attacks on USS Kidd

-BATON ROUGE - Family, friends, and fellow comrades gathered to pay homage to fallen heroes at the 74th anniversary of the kamikaze attacks on the USS Kidd destroyer during World War II.
+BATON ROUGE - Family, friends, and comrades gathered to pay homage to fallen heroes at the 74th anniversary of the kamikaze attacks on the USS Kidd destroyer during World War II.

 "I would tell them to thank you for serving, also we respect them," said WWII Veteran, Garret C. Lynch.